jezze/fudge/README.md

 Depending on your system this may take some time, usually around 10-15 minutes.

+## Building Fudge

+This requires you to have the cross compiler built.

 ### Get the Fudge source code

 First you need to download the source code if you haven't done that already.